hipster-philology/protogenie/DOCUMENTATION.md

 ## `<splitter>`

 Now that we now how to read the files, it's time to cut them !
 Splitters are responsible for creating chunks from your source file.
-For exemple, if you have 100 sentences and you use the [Punctuation Splitter](#punctuation-splitter), these sentences will be treated as single chunk.
+For exemple, if you have 100 sentences and you use the [Regular Expression splitter](#regular-expression-splitter), these sentences will be treated as single chunk.
 If you have a training ratio of 0.8, 80 sentences will go to the `train` folder.